 While there might be too many digital platforms to count, that is not an excuse to not adapt your content to the platform.
 Every platform has its unique way of communication, and you need to meet those unwritten rules of conduct.

-As an example, Instagram is a place for visual communication, where the image is worth more than a 1000 words, but Twitter is a place where you have only 280 characters to make someone’s day and leave an impression.
+As an example, Instagram is a place for visual communication, where the image is worth more than a 1000 words, but Twitter is a place where you have only 280 characters to leave an impression.

 But that is not all.
 As native markets will tell you, it’s not just about the platform but about the content around your content.
 The context – that is what matters more than anything right now.